-The most common symptom of a stomach too alkaline to break down proteins is gas.
+The most common symptom of a stomach that is too alkaline to break down proteins is gas.
 Other symptoms are bloating, burping, heartburn, and acid reflux.
 These kinds of symptoms occur because you cannot break down proteins.

 Another negative side effect of a lack of stomach acid is that it negatively impacts the valve on top of our stomach.

-That sphincter valve is controlled by the PH in our stomach, and it won’t close and open properly if that PH is not highly acidic.
+That sphincter valve is controlled by the pH in our stomach, and it won’t close and open properly if that pH is not highly acidic.
 This is what causes acid reflex or GERD.

 The main reason people are so confused about this is because what do doctors tell us can improve digestion and alleviate heartburn and acid reflux?
 Anti-acids!
 But in reality, you don’t need anti-acids.
 You need more acid.
 Only getting more acid into your stomach is going to set it right.

-One of the consequences of this valve not closing tightly is that the enzyme pepsin splashes up into the esophagus and up into your larynx, causing chronic coughing, hoarseness, throat irritation, asthma, and a feeling of having a lump in your throat.
+One of the consequences of this valve not closing tightly is that the enzyme, pepsin, splashes up into the esophagus and up into your larynx, causing chronic coughing, hoarseness, throat irritation, asthma, and a feeling of having a lump in your throat.

 All of these issues are caused by the stomach not being acidic enough, and this causes these enzymes go right up into the throat because of it.